gz/autoperf/README.md

 autoperf uses perf internally to interface with Linux and the performance counter hardware. perf recommends that the following settings are disabled.
-Therefore, autoperf will check the values of those configurations and refuse to start if they are not set to the values below:
+Therefore, autoperf will check the values of those configurations and refuse to start if they are not set like below:
 ```
 sudo sh -c 'echo 0 >> /proc/sys/kernel/kptr_restrict'
 sudo sh -c 'echo 0 > /proc/sys/kernel/nmi_watchdog'
 sudo sh -c 'echo -1 > /proc/sys/kernel/perf_event_paranoid'
 ```

-# Quick and simple how-to
+# How-to

 autoperf has a few commands, use `--help` to get a better overview of all the options.